This website is using cookies.

 The Shetland Isles, Scotland

 Once an endangered species, the population of otters steadily increases in Scotland - how cute are they!?
 The environmental agency stepped in and improved watercourses and the otters now can be photographed across the islands.
 That said, the otters do not just pop up ready to be snapped but you will find them feasting on local marine life across the isles.
 Just be ready to hike across jagged terrain and be patient when waiting for one to appear.
 You will see otters playing around, and even catch some sleeping on rocks.
-There are guided tours led by authorised guides and you will see a wide variety of bird life along the way.
+There are guided tours led by authorized guides and you will see a wide variety of birdlife along the way.

 The Bella Coola Valley, Canada